 A few individual factors also influence recovery:

-In addiction treatment, your clinical team will consider these factors when creating a treatment plan and timeline that’s tailored to your specific needs.
+In addiction treatment, your clinical team will consider these factors when creating a treatment plan that’s tailored to your specific needs.

 Understanding the science behind addiction can help explain why recovery takes time—and why professional support is so valuable.

-Addiction changes your brain’s natural reward system6 and decision-making processes.
-When you regularly use substances, your brain adapts by reducing its own production of feel-good chemicals.
+Addiction changes your brain’s natural reward system and decision-making processes.5 When you regularly use substances like drugs and alcohol, your brain adapts by reducing its own production of dopamine, also known as "feel-good chemicals".
 This is why breaking addiction takes time and professional care—your brain needs to rebuild these natural systems.

-When you use substances regularly, your brain adapts to expect them.7 That’s why when you stop using, you’ll experience powerful cravings that can feel overwhelming at first.
+When you use substances regularly, your brain learns to expect the presence of them.2 When you stop using, you may experience powerful cravings that can feel overwhelming at first.
 This helps explain why early recovery can feel so challenging—your brain needs time to unlearn these strong associations.
 In rehab, you’ll learn how to handle these feelings as you keep moving toward your recovery goals.

 Rehabs teach strategies like these to help you manage cravings:

-The good news is that addiction is a treatable disorder8 that responds well to proper care.
-Addiction treatment options exist along a spectrum, and finding the right type of care is essential to your recovery.
+The good news is that addiction is a treatable disorder that responds well to proper care.6 Addiction treatment options exist along a spectrum, and finding the right type of care is essential to your recovery.

-Not everyone needs detox, but if you’re severely physically dependent on a substance, it’s extremely important to detox under medical supervision.
-This is especially true if you use alcohol, opioids, or benzos.
+Not everyone needs detox, but if do, it is extremely important todetox under medical supervision.
+This is especially true if you use alcohol or benzodiazepines.
 Detoxing in a substance-free, recovery-focused environment means you’re less likely to relapse when withdrawal symptoms get challenging.
 It also ensures your detoxification is as safe and as comfortable as possible.

 Inpatient treatment offers the highest level of support during early recovery.
 You’ll receive round-the-clock care in a treatment facility, where addiction professionals guide you through a personalized treatment plan.
 The structured environment removes you from daily triggers and stress, allowing you to focus completely on your recovery.
 During your stay, you’ll participate in intensive behavioral therapy and have access to comprehensive support services, including individual counseling, group therapy, and holistic healing approaches.